skfolio.optimization.MeanRisk#

 - score(X, y=None)#

-Prediction score.
+Prediction score using the Sharpe Ratio.
 If the prediction is a single

-, the score is the Sharpe Ratio.
-If the prediction is aPopulation
+Portfolio, the score is its Sharpe Ratio.
+If the prediction is aPopulation, the score is the mean Sharpe Ratio across portfolios.- Parameters:

 - Xarray-like of shape (n_observations, n_assets)